gabrielcordeiro2/LOL-Champion-Analysis/readme.md

 ## Requirements for PC:

-You will need to install all dependencies to run PC file:
+You will need to install all dependencies to run:

 1. Python 3.8.10+
 2. `git clone https://github.com/gabrielcordeiro2/LOL-Champion-Analysis`